Matteo Piantedosi

-Matteo Piantedosi (born 20 April 1963) is an Italian prefect and civil servant serving as the minister of the interior in the Meloni Cabinet since 22 October 2022.
-An independent politician, Piantedosi is close to Lega's leader Matteo Salvini.
+Matteo Piantedosi (born 20 April 1963) is an Italian prefect and civil servant serving as the Minister of the Interior in the Meloni Cabinet since 22 October 2022.
+An independent politician, he is close to Lega leader Matteo Salvini.

 He had previously been the prefect of the provinces of Lodi (2011–2012), Bologna (2017–2018) and Rome (2020–2022), as well as serving as chief of staff in the Ministry of the Interior under Salvini and later Luciana Lamorgese (2018–2020).

 Biography

 Prefect and ministerial work

 Piantedosi was born in Naples to a father who was a headmaster and a mother who was a teacher.
 He graduated in law from the University of Bologna.
 He began his career in the prefecture of the Province of Bologna, where he led its cabinet for eight years.
 In February 2007 he was appointed deputy prefect in the same prefecture until 2009, when he was called to the Ministry of the Interior to head the Parliamentary Relations office at the Legislative Affairs and Parliamentary Relations office.

 In August 2011, Piantedosi was named prefect of the Province of Lodi, leaving at the turn of the year to return to the Ministry of the Interior.
 Since January 2012 he has been appointed Chief of Staff the Minister of the Interior and since June 2012 Deputy Chief of Deputy Cabinet.
 The Council of Ministers, on 16 November 2012, appointed him Deputy Director-General of Public Security for the coordination and planning of the Police Forces.
 From April 2014 until May 2017 he was also the Managing Authority of the National Operational Program "Security for Development-Convergence Objective 2007/2013", of the National Operational Program "Legality 2014/2020" and of the Complementary Operational Program for Programming 2014 /2020, and also the Responsible Authority of the "European Fund for External Borders 2007/2013" and of the "Internal Security Fund 2014/2020".
 In May 2017, he went back to the Province of Bologna as its prefect.
 A year later, he left this role and went back to the ministry, serving as Chief of Staff during the ministry of Matteo Salvini.
 Piantedosi remained in this position after Salvini was replaced by Luciana Lamorgese; he left in August 2020 to be prefect of the Metropolitan City of Rome Capital.

 During his time in Salvini's ministry, Piantedosi and the minister were indicted in 2019 over accusations of abuse of office for refusing to allow the passengers on the migrant boat Alan Kurdi to disembark in Italy.
 In November that year, the case against both men was closed, as the court ruled that no crime had been committed.
 It ruled that Italy was not the "first-contact country" required to take in the passengers, as the ship was registered in Germany.